January 17th, 2014 by Adam Voiland

 An image as beautiful as this seemed like it deserved a bit more explanation, so I grabbed a recent (January 9, 2014) scene of the same area captured by the Moderate Resolution Imaging Spectroradiometer (MODIS) on the Aqua satellite.
 That image (below) shows a much broader view of the area.
 You can still see some details of the intricate network of dunes, but the MODIS image offers a much better sense of the regional geology.
-For instance, you can easily see that the section of dunes shown in the first image (the white box in the lower image) is part of a much larger limestone platform called the Great Bahama Bank.
+For instance, the section of dunes shown in the first image (the white box in the lower image) appear to be shoals made up small spherical grains of calcium carbonate known as ooids that sit on a larger limestone platform called the Great Bahama Bank.
 Limestone is a sedimentary rock formed by the skeletal fragments of sea creatures, including corals and foraminifera, and this particular limestone platform has been accumulating since at least the Cretaceous Period.

 You can also see a sharp division between the shallow (turquoise) waters of the Great Bahama Bank and the much deeper (dark blue) parts of the ocean.
 The submarine canyon that separates Andros Island from Great Exuma Island is nearly cut off entirely from the ocean by the Great Bahama Bank, but not quite.
 A connection to deep waters to the north gives the trench the shape of a tongue, earning the feature the name “Tongue of the Ocean.”
 At its lowest point, the floor of the Tongue of the Ocean is about 14,060 feet (4,285 meters) lower than Great Bahama Bank.
 The shallowest (lightest) parts of the the feature, in contrast, are just a few feet deep.

 January 13th, 2014 by Adam Voiland